afrp89/afrp89.github.io/install.md

 permalink: /get-started/
 ---

-## Getting Started - How to use “devlopr-jekyll” theme
+## Getting Started - How to use “afrp89.github.io” theme

 ## What's Jekyll ?